New York City Bankruptcy and Credit Card Debt Attorneys

 Credit Cards and Bankruptcy

 Many people place the blame for a rising number of bankruptcy actions squarely on credit cards.
 The truth is that many of those in debt did not abuse their credit cards or live an extravagant lifestyle on borrowed funding.
-Credit card companies do encourage use of their cards, however.
+Credit card companies do encourage the use of their cards, however.
 As you approach a credit limit, they often will extend that limit several hundred dollars higher.
 If you do not pay down your balances and keep spending more, you will soon discover that you owe hundreds or thousands of dollars on that card.

 Reasons for excessive credit card debt are many, including job losses, illnesses, divorce and other hardships.
 As credit card minimum payments increase because you are not paying the cards off, what you need to pay each month could easily exceed your income.
 Then, with late payments, you are assessed high penalty fees and possibly even higher interest rate hikes.